Academic Achievement Program

 BSOM Review and Promotion Committees

-The BSOM Review and Promotion Committees will review and make recommendations as appropriate for all students who are identified as having academic difficulty.
-The Committees are responsible for creating timely reports (within one week of each exam in the M1 and M2 year, for each M1/M2 Committee meeting) of learners in academic difficulty.
-The M1 and M2 Committee reports must address the indicators outlined in this procedure (low grade average, exam/quiz failures and OSCE remediation).
-The Committees will meet with all learners who do not comply with the Academic Achievement Program guidelines.
-After a first offense (noncompliance with the guidelines), the Committee will issue a written warning.
-Repeated issues with compliance will warrant a consideration of referral to a Professional Conduct Committee for sanctions.
+The BSOM Review and Promotion Committees will review and, as appropriate, make recommendations for all students identified as having academic difficulty.
+The Committees are responsible for creating timely reports (within one week of each exam in the M1 and M2 years, for each M1/M2 Committee meeting) of learners in academic difficulty.
+The M1 and M2 Committee reports must address the indicators outlined in this procedure (low grade average, exam failures, and OSCE remediation).
 The BSOM Review and Promotion Committees will follow BSOM procedures for learner advancement.

 Procedures for Implementation and Review